andkrau/tcl-nocgi/README.md

 tcl-nocgi
 ========

-This is a a multi-threaded back-end HTTP server that allows one to embed the Tcl programming language into HTML.
+This is a a multi-threaded backend HTTP server that allows one to embed the Tcl programming language into HTML.
-The "nocgi" comes from eliminating the use of fastcgi/cgi/scgi to communicate with the front-end server.
+The "nocgi" comes from eliminating the use of fastcgi/cgi/scgi to communicate with the frontend server.

-Each request is dispatched to be parsed & served by a dedicated thread.
+Each request is dispatched to be parsed and served by a dedicated thread.
 The threading is directly borrowed from [tcl-scgi](https://github.com/gahr/tcl-scgi).
 Improvements in speed were made by handing off processing to the dedicated thread earlier and using presistent connections throughout the life of the thread.